What Is a Risk Factor?

 Knowing your risk factors and discussing them with your health care provider may help you make more informed lifestyle and health care choices about how to reduce your risk of cancer.

 What Are the Risk Factors for Liver Cancer?

 In the United States, chronic infection with the hepatitis C virus is the leading cause of liver cancer because of the greater number of Americans infected with this virus.
-Chronic hepatitis B infections, however, cause at least 54% of all liver cancer worldwide.
+It is chronic hepatitis B infections, however, that cause at least 54% of all liver cancer worldwide.

-Additional risk factors for developing liver cancer include cirrhosis and excessive alcohol use, smoking, as well as obesity and diabetes.
+Additional risk factors for developing liver cancer include cirrhosis, excessive alcohol use and smoking, as well as obesity and diabetes.
 Some inherited diseases that cause liver damage also increase the risk of liver cancer.
-Race or ethnicity and a family history of liver cancer are known risk factors.
+Race or ethnicity and a family history of liver cancer are known risk factors as well.
 Liver cancer is more common among men than women regardless of race or ethnicity.